piratenpanda/darktable-spektrafilm/README.md

 4. Note the export in `CHANGELOG.txt`, which is where the license asks changes be recorded.
-5. Push to `main`, which is what the `ref` preference tracks by default.
-If you cut a tag instead, remember that darktable reads whichever ref the preference names, not the newest one.
+5. Push. darktable reads whichever ref the `ref` preference names — `main` by default, so a branch is only seen by someone who has pointed at it.
+A tag is preferable where one exists: an immutable ref is what lets an old edit fetch the exact data it was developed against, where a branch hands over whatever is current.

 ### Checking a pack before publishing